bsolomon1124/misc/sql_guide.md

 - `GROUP BY` instructs the DBMS to group the data and then **perform the aggregate function on each group** rather than on the entire result set.
 - `GROUP BY` clauses can contain as many column as you want.
 - Aside from the aggregate calculations statements, **every column in your `SELECT` statement must be present in the `GROUP BY` clause**.
+    - Likewise, **select only columns specified in the GROUP BY clause or used with aggregate functions.**

 ## Subqueries